-Calvert Cliffs Fossil Hunting Trip Report: Fossil Shark Teeth and Cetacean (Whale) Material
+Calvert Cliffs / Chesapeake Bay Area Fossil Hunting Trip Report: Fossil Shark Teeth and Cetacean (Whale) Material

 This is a short video (~4 minutes) of the fossil Shark tooth hunt along the Miocene Calvert formation

-We didn't find allot of fossil shark teeth, but found a nice fossil crocodile tooth and some nice fossil cetacean material, including a baleen whale jaw, and associated bones from a porpoise.
+We didn't find allot of fossil shark teeth, but found a nice fossil crocodile tooth and some nice fossil cetacean material, including a baleen whale jaw, and associated bones from a dolphin.

 I had a little free time on my hands, so decided to spend it driving into a tropical depression that was just leaving the Chesapeake Bay area - Maryland and Virginia.
 I figured the strong winds and heavy rain would erode out some nice fossils.
 Perhaps a large fossil megalodon shark tooth would wash up.
 What I didn't count on was the really high water level and large post storm waves.
 I thought the water would be higher than normal, but this was flood waters.
 When driving down I noticed flooding signs, and peoples yards and parking lots underwater near the bay.
 There was also a small craft advisory in effect.
 I figured since a jetski can't really sink, I would just ignore it.
 So, deciding the glass is half full; I continued my way to the first boat launch and wrapped up in warm water resistant gear, making sure I fossil hunted during the lowest tides.

 The plan was to simply explore.
 Launch at various ramps, and speed up and down the bay, rivers, and inlets looking for fossil exposures.
 This method is usually not very productive, but sometimes one can find a nice spot that produces the standard Miocene fossils or the less exposed Paleocene, Eocene, and Oligocene layers.